-NetChat revolutionizes the mundane system of communications of data, be they simple chat messages and e-mail to the transfer of mission-critical data.
+NetChat reinvents and redefines the traditional system of communications of data over networks, be they simple chat messages and e-mail to the transfer of mission-critical data.
 A modular framework ensures that nearly every type of communication can be tunneled through the same network, the same systems, and the same software.
-Not only does this simplify the experience for the end-user, but it accelerates development of new methods of communication and enables innovators to deliver these methods to the public faster than ever before.
+Not only does this simplify the experience for the end-user, but it accelerates development of new methods of communication and enables innovators to deliver these methods to the public faster than prior methods.
+System administration and security is helped as only one encrypted tunnel must be tracked.